neurologic/Comparative-Animal-Behavior/understanding-behavior/family-life_sexual-selection.md

 Black swans exhibit mutual ornamentation.
 Both males and females look the same, with curled wing feathers that serve a sexual function.
 These feathers are used in mutual mate choice, where both males and females have a preference for mates with wing feathers that are more curled.
 :::

 Many factors weigh in on mate choice to shape behavior over evolutionary timescales.
-The three main categories are: ***direct benefits, indirect benefits, and exploitation***.
+Mating **competition** is one category.
+And there are three main categories related to mate **choice**: ***direct benefits, indirect benefits, and exploitation***.

 ## Direct Competition